Skip to product information

 I can not say enough good things about this plant.
 After my first experience with juneberries they quickly replaced blueberries as my favorite berry (although raspberries are also high on my list).
 It is also interesting to compare them to blueberries because the fruit fill a similar role but juneberry are much easier to grow.
 The berries look similar and there is some similarity in taste.
 To me it’s like a mix of blueberry and strawberry taste.
 But juneberry will grow in a wide range of soil conditions unlike blueberries which prefer a rather narrow band of conditions.
 Juneberry thrive even in urban environments with compacted soils and pollution.
 That said they will also do better with loose well draining soil and mulch.

-These seeds have never been allowed to dry out.
-If juneberry seed dry out they can become very tricky to germinate.
+These seeds have been held within their optimal moisture content range.
+If juneberry seed dry out for too long they can become tricky to germinate.
+At the same time they can mold if stored in conditions that are too wet.
 Our seeds are packed in moist sand and stored in the fridge to keep them happy.
-Upon receiving your seeds we recommend direct sowing outside and covering with a thin layer of soil.
-A very thin mulch such as pine straw may also be helpful.
-Emphasis on thin, seeds are small and easily smothered.
+Upon receiving your seeds we recommend direct sowing outside or holding in the fridge until spring.
 Generally I would not expect germination until spring 2025.

-As an alternative these seeds may be stored in the fridge until spring 2025.
-If you elect to keep your seed in the fridge keep a close eye on them throughout fall/winter and into early spring.
-They will sometimes sprout in the fridge.
-If this occurs sow seeds ASAP and protect from frost.
-You will also want to keep an eye out for mold in the fridge.
-If you see visible mold forming we recommend emptying the seed/sand mix into a clean large ziplock or container and adding dry sand.
+If you see visible mold forming on seeds in the fridge we recommend emptying the seed/sand mix into a clean large ziplock or other container and adding dry sand.
 Mix thoroughly then place back in the fridge.
 Please reach out if you have any questions about seed storage or germination!

 Materials